 - If blood pressure is particularly high or resistant to treatment.

 - If they had a documented normal ACR and develop heavy proteinuria (ACR >100 mg/mmol).

 - In the presence of systemic ill health.

-- Optimal control of blood glucose and blood pressure:
+- Optimal control of blood glucose, blood pressure, lipid levels and lifestyle factors:

 - The Diabetes Control and Complications Trial (DCCT) found that a reduction in mean HbA1c from 75 mmol/mol to 56 mmol/mol in people with type 1 diabetes was associated with a 39% reduction in microalbuminuria and 54% reduction in proteinuria over 6.5 years.
 However, no clear benefit was seen in the treatment of established microalbuminuria in people with type 1 diabetes.

 - The United Kingdom Prospective Diabetes Study (UKPDS) also showed that a reduction in blood pressure from 154/87 mm Hg to 144/82 mm Hg was associated with an absolute risk reduction of developing microalbuminuria of 8% over six years in patients with type 2 diabetes.

 - For type 2 diabetes, this also means early diagnosis and therefore management before complications have already started.